01binary/zeroweb/src/articles/only-paranoid-survive.md

 Why is doing the opposite so often the right thing to do?
 According to *Socrates* in the book of [Phaedo](https://www.amazon.com/Phaedo-Plato-ebook/dp/B07WHTZYN7), change is simply a movement or oscillation between two opposites.
 If you know what the opposites are, constantly working to be ready for the next change in polarity would make you look like a successful visionary to an independent observer who is not aware of this rule.

 > When something comes to be larger it must necessarily become larger from having been smaller before [...] and the weaker comes to be from the stronger.
-Between each of those pairs of opposites there are two processes: from the one to the other and then again from the other to the first.
+Between each of those pairs of opposites there are two processes: from the one to the other and then again from the other to the first. -- Socrates (as documented by Plato)

 ## failure as opportunity